-Research has shown that a daily gratitude practice can lead to lowered rates of depression, improved sleep, less symptoms of illness and decreased stress.
+Research has shown that a daily gratitude practice can lead to lowered rates of depression, improved sleep, and decreased symptoms of illness and stress.
 Cultivating gratitude is an active, embodied practice.
 It is always evolving and requires intentionality.

 Below are some practices to help you get started.